Day by Day with God Contributors

 Wendy Bray was, until recently, a full-time writer and speaker.
 However, for the time being, most of her writing is in essay form, as she is currently an ordinand in training for Anglican ministry.
 Wendy is married to Richard and has two adult children.

-Catherine Butcher has edited Day by Day with God since 2003.
+Catherine Butcher has edited Day by Day with God from 2003 to 2015.
 She loves using words to help Christians grow spiritually and put faith into practice.
 She and her husband Adrian have two teenage children and live in Sussex.